CPAtoCybersecurity/csf_profile/README.md

 # Simply Cyber Academy CSF Profile Assessment Tool

-A comprehensive tool to manage assessment details, document observations, and track progress during NIST Cybersecurity Framework (CSF) assessments.
+A tool designed to help organizations implement and assess their cybersecurity posture using the NIST Cybersecurity Framework (CSF).
+This application provides a structured approach to:
+- Track and manage CSF outcomes
+- Assign ownership and stakeholders to controls
+- Document observations and findings
+- Score current and desired security states
+- Export to csv for data visualization in Excel (find a companion Excel template in public/Sample_Artifacts)
+- Track remediation progress

 The tool is open source and improvement ideas to drive cyber risk reduction with CSF assessments are welcome from the Simply Cyber and other awesome communities.